Owen Grady: Production background

 Pratt and Trevorrow described Owen as a combination of Dr. Alan Grant (portrayed by Sam Neill) and Dr. Ian Malcolm (Jeff Goldblum), with Pratt stating: "He's got a little bit of the Goldblum cynicism but also the Sam Neill excitement at the wonder of the biology of it".
 Pratt devised a backstory in which Owen trained dolphins for the U.S. Navy, before taking the job at Jurassic World.
 As research for his role as a raptor handler, Pratt spent time with Hollywood animal trainer Randy Miller.
 Owen's use of clicker training and his posture toward the raptors were both inspired by Miller.
 Trevorrow wanted the film's characters to have distinct appearances.
 For Owen, costume designer Daniel Orlandi came up with the leather vest.

 A fan theory in 2015 speculated that Owen is the adult version of a boy from the original film, who is educated by Grant about velociraptors.
 Pratt eventually denied the theory.

 Fallen Kingdom (2018) was directed by J. A. Bayona, with Trevorrow and Connolly returning as co-writers.
 Each scene involving Owen was discussed between Bayona and Pratt ahead of filming, and most of Pratt's suggestions were used in the film.
 The fight between Owen and guards at the dinosaur auction was improvised, as were Owen and Claire's kissing scenes in the first two films.
 Pratt said that the events of Jurassic World ultimately led to Owen and Claire's breakup by the time that Fallen Kingdom takes place, saying that "Claire feels as though she has to do something to make it right and Owen feels as though there's no way to make it right, so you have to move on.
 I think that's the thing that destroyed us".
 Pratt compared his character's relationship with Blue to that of a parent and child.

-Aside from the films, Pratt also reprised the role for the theme park attractions Jurassic World: The Ride and VelociCoaster, opened in 2019 and 2021 respectively.
-Owen also appears in the video games Jurassic World Evolution (2018) and Jurassic World Evolution 2 (2021), voiced by A. J. Locascio.
+Aside from the films, Pratt also reprised the role for the theme park attractions Jurassic World: The Ride and VelociCoaster, opened in 2019 and 2021, respectively.
+Owen also appears in the video games Jurassic World Evolution (2018) and Jurassic World Evolution 2 (2021), voiced by A.J.
+LoCascio.

+In April 2023, it was announced that the Jurassic Park and characters from it would be featured in the upcoming video game, Funko Fusion, set to be released in 2024.
+The game is set to include Owen Grady, as well as Claire Dearing.